Understanding Payee vs Payer: Key Differences in Financial Transactions

 Payee vs Payer: An Overview

-A financial transaction is an exchange of goods or services for payment.
+A financial transaction is the exchange of goods or services for payment.
 A transaction involves two or more parties that can be individuals, private entities (like a business), or public entities (like a government).
 In every financial transaction, there is a payee and a payer.
-Before going into detail about each of these roles, here is the simple definition of both.
+Before going into detail about each of these roles, here is the simple definition:

 - The Payee is the party receiving the payment in the transaction.